Satyamshukla07/CampusConfluence/replit.md

-# Campus Yuva - English Learning Platform
+# Campus Yuva - Driving Job-readiness and Employability

 ## Overview

-Campus Yuva is a comprehensive English learning platform designed specifically for Indian college students to improve their English proficiency and career prospects.
-The platform combines language practice modules, collaborative study groups, job opportunities, and community features to create a holistic learning environment.
+Campus Yuva is a comprehensive platform driving job-readiness and employability for college students in Tier 2, 3 and 4 cities.
+The platform combines English proficiency development, collaborative study groups, job opportunities, and community features to create a holistic career preparation environment focused on improving employment outcomes for students in smaller cities.

 ## System Architecture